Requiring sign-in

 Defining users

-Press Manage users to determine the users who can sign into your app:
+Press Manage users to choose who can sign into your app:

-Add users simply by typing their email addresses into the Add new field.
+Add users by typing their email addresses in the Add new field.

 Inviting new users

-In order for your users to start using your app, you need to invite them through email.
-Press the Publish/Update app button in the top bar to bring up the Publish window:
+To get your users started, you need to invite them via email.
+Press the Publish app button in the top bar:

-Users who haven’t yet signed into your app and selected a password are listed as new users.
-Click the New users heading to conveniently check all checkboxes belonging to new users.
+Users who haven’t signed in yet are listed as “new users.”
+Click the New users heading to quickly select all new users.

 Defining tags

-In this image, most users have only been assigned the default User tag, but three users have been assigned the Beta tester tag and one has been assigned the Administrator tag.
+In this example, most users have only the default User tag, while three users also have the Beta tester tag and one has the Administrator tag.

 Using tags to control who can sign in

-The private app in the image above is a beta version of a company’s regular app.
-As such, only administrators and beta testers may sign into it, meaning that the User tag has been explicitly disabled.
+The app shown above is a beta version, so only administrators and beta testers can sign in.
+Notice that the User tag has been disabled.

 Using tags when sharing app links

-The Publish window, which appears when you press the Publish/Update app button in the top bar, lists users by tag.
-As users can be associated with several tags, the same user may appear several times under different tag headings.
-Click a tag heading to select or unselect all users with with that tag.
+The window that appears when you press Publish app lists users by tag.
+Since users can have multiple tags, the same user may appear under different tag headings.
+Click a tag heading to select or unselect all users with that tag.

-Here’s the Publish window with all users tagged with Beta tester selected:
+Here’s an example with all users tagged with Beta tester selected:

-Consider adding tags to users for the sole purpose of making it easier to send — or not send — email to them.
-For instance, an app may be accessible to thousands of users in your organization, but only a couple of hundred users may want to be notified when you make changes.
-Use a special tag for these users to make it easier to send email to them exclusively.
+Consider adding tags specifically for email notifications.
+For example, an app might be accessible to thousands of users in your organization, but only a few hundred want notifications about updates.
+Use a special tag for these users to easily send email to them exclusively.

 Using tags through formulas

-All this is possible with tags and the formula function USERHASTAG.
-It takes a tag as its sole parameter and returns TRUE if the signed-in user is associated with that tag and FALSE otherwise.
+Use tags with the USERHASTAG function to accomplish this.
+This function takes a tag as its parameter and returns TRUE if the signed-in user has that tag, FALSE otherwise.

 If you’d rather base decisions on the user’s email address, write App.UserEmailAddressApp,UserEmailAddress in your formulas to access the address.

-Next, learn about selecting a plans for your app »
+Next, learn about selecting a plan for your app »